 We offer the following services

-Specialist Podiatry care
+Specialist Podiatry treatments

 Clinically proven Shockwave Therapy (ESWT) is clinically proven and recognised by the top orthopaedic hospitals and is used by high profile professional sports bodies.